Who should fill the Boxes of Hope?

 I don't know anything about shipping; will someone be able to help me?

-Am I obligated to use the Roadway Express Shipping Program?
+Am I obligated to use the CRC Shipping Option?

-Absolutely not; the choice of how and with whom you ship is entirely up to you.
-All we ask is that the Boxes of Hope are on pallets when they reach the Mercy Response relief site.
+Absolutely not; you can certainly deliver the boxes yourself if you wish.
+All we ask is that you come ready to help unload and palletize the Boxes of Hope when you reach the Mercy Response relief site.

 Do I have to pay for the shipping of the empty Boxes of Hope?